 Large frame, Decorative wood molding (less than 1 inch wide), Paintbrush, Paper towel, Heavy duty wood and glass glue, Velvet trim, Hot glue, Decorative wood fleur-de-lis, Paper Eiffel tower template, Rubbing alcohol or spray cleaner, Scrapbook paper, Tape or glue stick, Craft knife

 1. Remove the glass and backing from the frame.
 Working on the surface and not the edge of the frame, measure around the frame.
 Cut the wood molding into four pieces to fit the top of the frame.
 Paint the molding with Pure Black.
-Once dry, smear a paper towel into the Treasure Gold Silver and lightly dry rub over the painted molding.
+Once dry, use a paintbrush to apply Liquid Leaf Silver over the painted molding.
 Use heavy duty glue to attach to the top of the frame.
 Hot glue velvet ribbon around the frame.
 Paint the wood Fleur-de-Lis in the same fashion, glue velvet ribbon around the centers and glue to the corners of the frame.

 2. Make the cross bars by measuring across the glass.
 Cut two pieces of molding to this measurement.
 Paint and silver highlight as described in step one.
 Evenly space the cross bars across the frame and attach with glass glue.

 3. Blow up a line drawing of the Eiffel Tower on a copier to fit the size of your frame (piece the image together if needed).
 Tape the design under the glass.
 Clean the glass with rubbing alcohol or spray cleaner.

 4. Following the lines on the pattern, position Gallery Glass Redi-Lead Strips over the pattern lines.
 Overlap the lead lines where needed.
 Use a craft knife to trim the ends.
 For curves, gently guide the Lead Lines around the curves.